m4ppy/blog-platform/README.md

 ## 📜 License
 This project is for **learning and portfolio purposes only**.
-The base structure follows a YouTube tutorial, but all tests and additional logic are implemented by me.
+The base is from YouTube course, but all tests and additional logic are implemented by me.
 source: https://youtu.be/Gd6AQsthXNY?si=WUWNrQ0ARfuUE688